cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore-help.md

 4. When asked for a password, enter your root password
     - By default, this is set to `alpine`
-5. Once the command executes, a lot of text should appear
+5. Once the command executes, text should appear
 6. Near the end of the text, you should see the line `Set nonce to [generator]`
 7. Run FutureRestore again.
 This issue should now be resolved.